First observation of a nuclear $s$-state of $\Xi$ hypernucleus, $^{15}_{\Xi}{\rm C}$: Discussion

-Zhu \textit{et al.} showed the calculated probability of $\Xi^-$ hyperon captured by \Nuc{N}{14}{} ($\mathcal{P}_{^{14}N}$) in the $s$ orbit is 0.00--0.03\%~\cite{Zhu:1991zq}.
-Koike reported a calculated $\mathcal{P}_{^{14}N}$ in the atomic $1S$ (nuclear $1s$) state is 0.0001--0.02\%~\cite{Koike:2017dsh}.
-In these calculations, the $W_{0\Xi}$ was 0.5--8~MeV.
+Zhu \textit{et al.} calculated a $\Xi^-$ hyperon capture probability by \Nuc{N}{14}{} in the $s$ orbit ($\mathcal{P}_{^{14}N}$) and found it to be 0.00--0.03\%~\cite{Zhu:1991zq}.
+Koike reported that a calculated $\mathcal{P}_{^{14}N}$ in the atomic $1S$ (nuclear $1s$) state is 0.0001--0.02\%~\cite{Koike:2017dsh}.
+In these calculations, the $W_0^\Xi$ was 0.5--8~MeV.
 To compare the calculated $\mathcal{P}_{^{14}N}$ to the experimental results, we estimated the number of $\Xi^-$ absorption in nitrogen detected in the emulsion-counter hybrid method so far.
 In the E176, the E373 and the E07 experiments, 52, 432, and about 2200 events of $\sigma$-stops of $\Xi^-$ hyperon were detected~\cite{Aoki:2009pvs,Theint:2019wkg}.
 The percentages of $\Xi^-$ capture in light and heavy nuclei were measured to be 43.2 $\pm$ 3.8\% and 56.8 $\pm$ 4.6\%, respectively~\cite{Theint:2019wkg}.
 The ratio of the light nuclei in nuclear emulsion, carbon, nitrogen, and oxygen, was 0.55 : 0.16 : 0.29.
 Even if the $\Xi^-$-absorptive probability by the light nuclei is proportional to the $n$-th power of $Z$ ($0\leq n\leq 5$) and the atomic ratio, the probability in nitrogen remains unchanged at 16--17\%.
 The $\sigma$-stop formation probability is measured to be about two-thirds of the stopped $\Xi^-$~\cite{Aoki:2009pvs}.
 Assuming the formation probability of $\sigma$-stop in $\Xi^-$ capture by each nucleus is the same, about $(52+432+2200)\times 0.43 \times 0.17 \times \frac{3}{2}=300$ stopped $\Xi^-$ must be captured by nitrogen.
-The present result, at least one twin hypernuclear event, IRRAWADDY, being in the $1s$ state shows that $\mathcal{P}_{^{14}N}$ in the $1s$ state is 0.035\% as a lower limit at the 90\% confidence level, when a binomial distribution with 300 trials was employed.
-Because $\mathcal{P}_{^{14}N}>$0.035\% rejects the calculated $\mathcal{P}_{^{14}N}$ for the $s$ orbit by Zhu \textit{et al.} and for the nuclear $1s$ state by Koike, the experimental $\mathcal{P}_{^{14}N}$ for the deep orbit is larger than the theoretical estimation.
-Hence, the $W_{0\Xi}$ should be much smaller than 1~MeV, and consequently the $\Xi N$-$\Lambda\Lambda$ coupling is likely weak, which supports the recent lattice QCD calculation~\cite{Sasaki:2019qnh}.
+If we assume one twin hypernuclear event, IRRAWADDY, is in the $1s$ state, the present result shows that $\mathcal{P}_{^{14}N}$ in the $1s$ state is 0.33\% and the lower limit is 0.035\% at the 90\% confidence level, when a binomial distribution with 300 trials was employed.
+The obtained $\mathcal{P}_{^{14}N}$ for the deep orbit is larger than the theoretical estimations by Zhu \textit{et al.} and Koike.
+Hence, the $W_0^\Xi$ should be much smaller than 1~MeV, and consequently the $\Xi N$-$\Lambda\Lambda$ coupling is likely weak, which supports the recent lattice QCD calculation~\cite{Sasaki:2019qnh}.